nsoft/jesterj/code/ingest/README.md

  * Process the document and send it to solr.
  * Log an error explaining why the document processing failed.

-It will do this no matter how many nodes fail, or how many times Solr
+It will do this no matter how many nodes fail, or how many times Solr is rebooted